Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/worldgen.md

 Notably used by TFC for its wild crops in tandem with [random patch](#random-patch) features

+{: #simple-block-state-signature }

 ### Method Signature

 ```js
 event.simpleBlockState(name: String, blockState: String, placement: Consumer<PlacedFeatureProperties>)
 ```

-- 1st argument: A string, the name of the configured feature, if no namespace is set, defaults to `kubejs_tfc`
+- 1st argument: A string, the name of the configured feature; if no namespace is set, defaults to `kubejs_tfc`
 - 2nd argument: A string representation of a blockstate, the state to be placed
 - 3rd argument: A [feature placement consumer](#feature-placement)

+{: #simple-block-state-example }

 ### Example